Improving Health Care Transitions for Children and Youth With Special Health Care Needs

 - Defining the process and outcome measures that capture adequacy of transition-related activities

 - Evaluating fiscal policies that incentivize the processes of transition readiness development, transfer to adult health care services, and continuity of care within an adult health care setting

-This article is part of a forthcoming eight-part supplement to Academic Pediatrics that outlines a national health systems research agenda for CYSHCN.
-This publication is currently in press.
+This article is part of a supplement to Academic Pediatrics that outlines a national health systems research agenda for CYSHCN.
+Learn more about the supplement and access all the articles.